Wenbobobo/WhisperFi/docs/DEV_HANDOVER_NOTES.md

 - Contracts: `contracts/PrivacyPool.sol`, `contracts/Paymaster.sol`
 - Frontend key files: `frontend/src/app/page.tsx`, `frontend/src/components/WithdrawCard.tsx`

+## Utilities
+- `tools/scripts/timeout-wrapper.ps1` runs arbitrary PowerShell commands with a wall-clock guard (`-TimeoutSeconds`, default 600).
+Use it to wrap long Playwright runs so they terminate automatically instead of hanging.

 ## Final Thoughts for Successors
 - Preserve Poseidon alignment; hash consistency tests are the safety net.
-- Finish the Playwright auto-connect harness before re-enabling the dual-tab test.
+- Keep leveraging the Playwright harness for regression coverage; the dual-tab + fee specs are fast enough when wrapped with the timeout script.
 - Build small, test-first PRs with coverage updates alongside implementation.